kanitmann/tweeter/Readme.md

 ## License

-Distributed under the SATA License.
+Distributed under the GPL3.0 License.
 See `LICENSE` for more information.

 <!-- ACKNOWLEDGEMENTS -->